kmcdono2/getmicah.github.io/sharp2017/sharp2017.md

 #### Lessons

-- Bibliographic data isn't just about books
-- Databases are an intermediary between sources and researchers - what & who these are changes over time
+Databases are an **intermediary** between sources and researchers - what & who these are changes over time (intentional design for future users)
-- Inter-generational research projects highlight the effects of **datafication** of the archive
+Inter-generational research projects highlight the effects of **datafication** of the archival sources (layers of interpretation, coding)

 #### Results To Come!

-- Transforming 21553 records of works and editions
-- Locating 2830 Library locations and ~ 600 publication places
-- Linking to existing FBTEE database + others
+Transforming 21553 records of works and editions Locating 2830 repositories and ~ 600 publication places Linking to existing FBTEE database + others
-- Hoping for a WorldCat API connection
+Hoping for a WorldCat API connection